awsdocs/amazon-emr-release-guide/doc_source/flink-scala.md

 # Using the Scala Shell<a name="flink-scala"></a>

-Currently, the Flink Scala shell for EMR clusters is only configured to start new YARN sessions\.
-You can use the Scala shell by following the procedure below\.
+Currently, the Flink Scala Shell for EMR clusters is only configured to start new YARN sessions\.
+You can use the Scala Shell by following the procedure below\.

 **Using the Flink Scala shell on the master node**